wendlers/mpfshell/README.md

     mpfs> get boot.py my_boot.py

+Or to download all files that match a regular expression from the current remote directory to the current local directory:

+    mpfs> mget .*\.py

 To remove a file (or directory) on the device use:

     mpfs> rm boot.py

+Or remove all remote files that match a regular expression:

+    mpfs> mrm test.*\.py

 To create a new remote directory: